 Before you start looking at the diagram, keep these points in your mind.

-Now look at the diagram:
+Now take a look at the diagram:

-So, the layers we referred to in the top are:
+So, the layers we said above are:

 Now we will look at each of these layers in detail:

 1. Linux Kernel

 The basic layer is the Linux Kernel.
 The whole Android OS is built on top of the Linux Kernel with some further architectural changes.
 Please don’t get confused by the terms Linux OS and Linux Kernel.
 The term Kernel means the core of any Operating System.
 By saying Android is based upon Linux Kernel, it doesn’t mean that it is another Linux distribution.
 It is not like that.
 It simply means Android at its core is Linux.
 But you can’t run any Linux packages on Android.
 It is a totally different OS.

 It is this Linux kernel that interacts with the hardware and it contains all the essential hardware drivers.
 Drivers are programs that control and communicate with the hardware.
 For example, consider the WiFi feature.
 All devices have a WiFi hardware in it.
 Therefore the kernel must include a WiFi driver to communicate with the WiFi hardware.
 As the Android is built on a most popular and proven foundation, the porting of Android to a variety of hardware became a relatively painless task.